Exorion1er/Exobot-s0urce.io/README.md

 The configurations available are listed below.

 ```
-**Interval :** Changes a tick duration.
-See the note about this on the README.
+Interval : Changes a tick duration.
+See the note below.
 DO NOT CHANGE IF YOU DON'T KNOW WHAT THIS IS
-**HackedMessage :** Message displayed on the target's page when hacked
+HackedMessage : Message displayed on the target's page when hacked
 ```

+# Interval
+A good interval for this bot is 350 and it's the default.

+If you set your interval too low, the bot will still work but the server-side anticheat will block it because you'll be too fast.
+The way it blocks a client is by not taking in account the word typed.
+In case this happens, the bot will simply stop typing words.
+If it happens to you, you can't revert it, you'll have to refresh your page.